-Current Status: On October 10, 2014 United States District Judge Max O. Cogburn Jr. ruled in this case, striking down Amendment One and granting LGBT couples in North Carolina the freedom to marry and clergy the freedom to perform these marriages.
+Current Status: Same-sex couples can marry in North Carolina!
+On October 10, 2014 United States District Judge Max O. Cogburn Jr. ruled in this case, striking down Amendment One and granting LGBT couples in North Carolina the freedom to marry and clergy the freedom to perform these marriages.
 Same-sex couples in Buncombe and Wake Counties began marrying shortly after the ruling, many having spent days waiting at their local Register of Deeds office for a ruling.
 Within days, same-sex couples could marry in all 100 counties across NC.

 Case Name: General Synod of the United Church of Christ v.
 Reisinger